2016 Philippine Super Liga Grand Prix

-The 2016 Philippine Super Liga Grand Prix Conference (also known as the 2016 Asics Philippine Super Liga Grand Prix Conference due to sponsorship reasons) was the ninth indoor volleyball conference of the Philippine Super Liga, the fourth and final conference of the 2016 season, and the 11th conference overall.
-The conference took place between October 8, 2016, and December 10, 2016.
+The 2016 Philippine Super Liga Grand Prix (also known as the 2016 Asics Philippine Super Liga Grand Prix due to sponsorship reasons) was the third conference of the 2016 season of the Philippine Super Liga (PSL) and the fourth running of the Grand Prix.
+The conference took place from October 8 to December 10, 2016.

+The league contracted back to six teams as the two debutants from the prior All-Filipino Conference, Amy's Spikers and the Standard Insurance–Navy Corvettes, both left.

+The Foton Tornadoes beat the Petron Blaze Spikers in the finals to win their second PSL title.